Jayedcode/Laptop-Price-Predictor/README.md

 # 💻 Laptop Price Predictor

+🧾 About This Project

-This is a Streamlit web app that predicts the price of a laptop based on various input features using a machine learning model.
+The Laptop Price Predictor is a machine learning web application built with Streamlit that allows users to estimate the price of a laptop based on its specifications.

+This project solves a practical problem: estimating the market value of a laptop using real-world data.
+It can be helpful for both buyers and sellers who want to understand the fair price of a laptop before making a transaction.

 ---

 ## 📂 Project Structure
-Laptop-Price-Predictor/
+Laptop-Price-Predictor

 ├── app.py # Streamlit app file

 ├── pipe.pkl # Trained ML pipeline

 ├── df.pkl # Dataset used for reference (e.g., for dropdowns)

 ├── requirements.txt # Required Python packages

 └── data/ # (Optional) Additional dataset folder

----

 ## 🚀 How to Run the App